- Pages in this section »

 Mark Bruce has choreographed, directed and danced internationally for over 25 years, working with Rosas, Bern Ballet, Ballet Black, Introdans, Igloo, Probe, and DJazzex among others.

 He formed the Mark Bruce Company in 1991.
 Productions include Moonlight Drive (1991), Lovesick (1995), Helen, Angel (1996), the celebrated collaboration with Polly Jean Harvey and John Parish titled Dance Hall At Louse Point (1997), Horse, Dive (1999), Sea of Bones (2006) Love and War (2010), Made in Heaven (2012) and Dracula (2013) which won the Sky Arts South Bank award for Dance, the National Dance Award for Best Male Dancer for Jonathan Goddard as Dracula, and the award for Best Independent Company.
-His most recent production was The Odyssey (2016).
+Bruce's production of The Odyssey toured in 2016 and his most recent production was Macbeth (2018).

 In 2005 Bruce created Fever To Tell for Probe, Green Apples for the Royal Opera House’s Clore Studio Summer Collection and Bad History for The Place Prize 2006.
 In 2008 he created The Sky or a Bird for Probe’s 2008 UK tour and Stars for Dance South West.
 Bruce’s first commission by Bern Ballet, Crimes of Passion, premiered in January 2010 and his second, Medea, premiered in February 2011.
 He created Second Coming for Ballet Black in 2015.